 Temporomandibular joint (TMJ) dysfunction or TMD occurs when the small joints that connect the jaw and skull bones are damaged or strained.
 The result can be as minimal as slight discomfort or tension in the jaw or as severe as complete inability to open and close the mouth.
-At Smiles by Martin, we offer a number of TMJ treatment options to relieve pain and restore oral health for patients suffering from TMD.
+At Smiles by Martin, we offer a number of options for TMJ therapy in Grapevine, TX to relieve pain and restore oral health for patients suffering from TMD.
 Contact us to find out more or schedule a TMJ consultation.

 Once we diagnose patients with TMJ, Dr. Greg Martin sits down with them one on one to review their treatment options and develop a personalized plan to restore their full range of pain-free jaw movement.

 The most commonly recommended treatment for patients suffering from mild to moderate TMJ is wearing a custom-crafted nightguard during sleep.
 Much of the strain and damage to the TMJ that patients experience occurs during sleep when they’re unable to prevent themselves from grinding or clenching their teeth together tightly.
 Nightguards, also known as occlusal splints, reduce the unconscious jaw motion by keeping the jaw in its ideal resting position.
 After a few nights, many patients report experiencing significant pain reduction and improved range of jaw motion.
 If patients do not achieve significant relief within a few weeks, we may need to explore more advanced treatment options.